wildjames/predictive_coding_rs/docs/model-config.md

 - `Sigmoid`
 - `Tanh`

-Important detail: the current implementation applies the same activation function to every layer.
+The current implementation applies the same activation function to every layer.
 The config does not support choosing different activations per layer.

 The activation is used in two places: